 Figure 9.
 If global emissions were to suddenly stop, it would take a long time for surface air temperatures and the ocean to begin to cool, because the excess CO2 in the atmosphere would remain there for a long time and would continue to exert a warming effect.
 Model projections show how atmospheric CO2 concentration (a), surface air temperature (b), and ocean thermal expansion (c) would respond following a scenario of business-as-usual emissions ceasing in 2300 (red), a scenario of aggressive emission reductions, falling close to zero 50 years from now (orange), and two intermediate emissions scenarios (green and blue).
 The small downward tick in temperature at 2300 is caused by the elimination of emissions of short-lived greenhouse gases, including methane.
 Source: Zickfeld et al., 2013 (larger version)

-If emissions of CO2 stopped altogether, it would take many thousands of years for atmospheric CO2 to return to ‘pre-industrial’ levels due to its very slow transfer to the deep ocean and ultimate burial in ocean sediments.
-Surface temperatures would stay elevated for at least a thousand years, implying extremely long-term commitment to a warmer planet due to past and current emissions, and sea level would likely continue to rise for many centuries even after temperature stopped increasing (see Figure 9).
+If emissions of CO2 stopped altogether, it would take many thousands of years for atmospheric CO2 to return to “pre-industrial” levels due to its very slow transfer to the deep ocean and ultimate burial in ocean sediments.
+Surface temperatures would stay elevated for at least a thousand years, implying a long-term commitment to a warmer planet due to past and current emissions.
+Sea level would likely continue to rise for many centuries even after temperature stopped increasing [Figure 9].
 Significant cooling would be required to reverse melting of glaciers and the Greenland ice sheet, which formed during past cold climates.
 The current CO2-induced warming of Earth is therefore essentially irreversible on human timescales.
 The amount and rate of further warming will depend almost entirely on how much more CO2 humankind emits.

 Find out about the Royal Society's latest work on energy, environment and climate